 In countries where we have a subsidiary, we sell to customers in their local currencies.
 Accordingly, our net sales as reported in U.S. Dollars are affected by changes in foreign currency exchange rates.
 We are primarily exposed to foreign currency exchange rate risk with respect to net sales denominated in Euros, Chinese Renminbi, Israeli Shekel, New Zealand Dollar, Japanese Yen, Canadian Dollar and Swedish Krona.
-For the three months ended March 31, 2023, foreign exchange fluctuations had a negative effect on year-over-year sales, mainly due to the strengthening of the U.S. Dollar against the Euro.
+For the three months ended June 30, 2023, foreign exchange fluctuations had a positive effect on year-over-year sales, while for the six months ended June 30, 2023, foreign exchange fluctuations had a negative effect on year-over-year sales, mainly due to fluctuations of the U.S. Dollar against the Euro.